Noransaber/pre-portfolio-propjet/README.md

 ## Features
 - **User Authentication:** Secure sign-up and login functionality for you
-- **Course :** Easily can access the courses and start watching it.
+- **Course:** Easily can access the courses and start watching it.
-- **Simple and eye friendly website** SKILL-HUB where simplicity meets functionality!
+- **Simple and eye-friendly website** SKILL-HUB where simplicity meets functionality!
 We've crafted an online experience that puts ease of use at the forefront, ensuring that every visitor can effortlessly navigate and enjoy their time here.
 - **Responsive Design:** Access the platform seamlessly on various devices for a user-friendly experience.

 ## Getting Started